Niceness Abounds in Room 14 with Holiday Secret Pals!

 The best gifts come from the heart, not Walmart!
 The three nice things must be “acts of kindness.”
 We talked about lots of examples in class like inviting your pal to eat lunch with you or play at recess, taking down their chair, getting their boots or lunchbox, giving them a really great compliment.
 Students can also draw a picture or do a simple paper craft as one of their acts of kindness.
 We also said that picking up a

 classmate's pencil when they drop it is not considered a "going out of your way act of kindness" but the simple decent thing to do so little things like that don't toward your three.
-Students were also told to keep thier identity a secret, they should do lots of nice things for others in the room, just to "throw them off."
+Students were also told to keep theirr identity a secret, they should do lots of nice things for others in the room, just to "throw them off."

 Over the past few weeks as part of our reading and writing curriculum, students have been learning about character traits.
 In reading, recognizing a character's personality can help you understand why a character acts the way they do and how they may change throughout the story.
 In writing, we are developing characters in our narratives, giving them distinct personalities through our words, actions and dialogue.
 During our literacy centers, students combined what we were learning in language arts with our study of shadows to create silhouettes of themselves that listed ten character traits they thought best described them.
 See our silhouettes below, or better yet, stop by and see them in person!

-Only the Shadow Knows
+Only the Shadow Knows!

-The Relatives Came Read Along~Sept.
-14, 2012
+The Relatives Came Read Along

-Our First Day of Third Grade!
+The First Day of School

-What a wonderful morning we had today.
-Most likely caused by a wonderful class!
+The 2013-2014 school year got off to a great start with 28 wonderful students all eager to learn in the third grade.
 We began our day with a Who's in Room 14 Word Search, next we read the short story The Kingdom With No Rules, No Laws and No King which led to a class discussion on why we might want a few rules and laws (procedures) in our classroom.
 Students came up with a pretty good list of things that would help make our room run smoothly.
 Turns out, we decided, rules aren't created by mean teachers looking for new ways to get students--they are there for two good reasons, safety and respect.
-Next, we watched a short video clip of Nemo's first day of school before we discussing feelings of excitement and nervousness we may have had on our first day.
-Then of course, being the teacher that I am, I made them write about it!
-To complete our day, we dusted off some math skills, did an all class icebreaker activity, and unpacked all of our supplies.
-Tomorrow we will jump into our curriculum and we'll read a couple more back-to-school books, The Teacher from the Black Lagoon and First Day Jitters.
-Hopefully your boys and girls had a wonderful first day too!
+Our class decided we only needed three rules to cover everything: Respect Yourself, Respect Others, Respect the School Community.

 I'm so happy to have the opportunity to be sharing some of the things I do in my classroom on Scholastic's Top Teaching Blogs.
 I hope you will join me and several other teachers as we share our ideas weekly.